tabad/fusioninventory-agent-windows-installer/Readme.txt

 or 'fusinv_task_network_mod_dependences' of './Perl/Scripts/load-perl-environ-
 ment' file to reflect these changes.

+      Remember that, probably, you also need to update these variables whether you have upgraded the Strawberry Perl distribution.

    Let's look at an example for FusionInventory-Agent.

    In https://github.com/fusinv/fusioninventory-agent/tags you can see all stable releases of FusionInventory-Agent.
 In that, below '2.2.6.zip - 2.2.6 re- lease' appears the sequence '6f67b7d73c'; the short form for its SHA1 commit.
 Do click on it, and after, do click on 'Browse code' (up and right).
-In the list of files that appears, do click on file 'Makefile.Pl' and write down the list of required and recommended Perl modules (those lines started by 'requires ...' and 'recommends ...', but not those lines started by 'text_requires ...') commons to all operative systems and those specific for Microsoft Windows (those
+In the list of files that appears, do click on file 'Makefile.PL' and write down the list of required and recommended Perl modules (those lines started by 'requires ...' and 'recommends ...', but not those lines started by 'text_requires ...') commons to all operative systems and those specific for Microsoft Windows (those